-- Walk frequently to promote blood circulation. - Wear thigh-high compression stockings or TED hoses.
-They can be purchased at a medical store. - Keep your operated leg above your heart frequently when you are sitting or lying in bed. - Apply a cold pack minimum 4-5 times a day for 15-20 minutes.
+- Walk frequently to promote blood circulation. - Wear knee-high compression stockings or TED hoses or knee-high cotton socks.
+They can be purchased at a medical store or for non-medical a department store. - Keep your operated leg above your heart frequently when you are sitting or lying in bed. - Apply a cold pack minimum 4-5 times a day for 15-20 minutes.
 Be sure to place a thin barrier, such as a towel or T-shirt, between your skin and the cold pack to prevent freezer burns.
 You may use ice in a bag (be sure to double bag to avoid leakage) or gel ice packs. - Limping: It is normal to have a limp while in the recovery phase.
-Strengthening the abduction muscles is important to correct your limp.
-Walking is the best therapy. - Sleeping: It is common to have difficulty sleeping for the first few months after surgery.
+Strengthening the leg muscles is important to correct your limp.
+Walking and reducing the swelling are the best therapy treatments. - Sleeping: It is common to have difficulty sleeping for the first few months after surgery.
 You may find it difficult to sleep in your usual favorite sleeping position or that you wake up frequently during the night due to the pain or to take pain medicine.
 You will return to your normal sleeping patterns as the pain improves.
 The UCSF team does not recommend sleeping pills once you are home as they can cause dependency.